bioidiap/bob.ip.binseg/doc/evaluation.rst

 In evaluation, we input an **annotated** dataset and predictions to generate performance figures that can help analysis of a trained model.
-Evaluation is done using ``bob binseg evaluate`` followed by the model and the annotated dataset configuration, and the path to the pretrained model via the ``--weight`` argument.
+Evaluation is done using the :ref:`evaluate command `<bob.ip.binseg.cli.evaluate>` followed by the model and the annotated dataset configuration, and the path to the pretrained weights via the ``--weight`` argument.

 Use ``bob binseg evaluate --help`` for more information.